lestreyd/atlima-go-backend/README.md

 # atlima-go-backend
 Atlima Go Backend Development Version

-This Repo - start of total refactoring atlima backend from python dataclasses to Gp structs.
+This Repo - start of total refactoring atlima backend from python dataclasses to Go structs.

 So far repo contains:
 - Meta builder for each object in system;